The Top CIO Challenges, According to 12k+ of Your CIO Peers

 Optional

-CIO challenges hinge on AI, data, cybersecurity, business value and talent
+CIO challenges hinge on application modernization, data and analytics, optimization, delivered business value and cost management

 Gartner EPs are former CIOs who work directly with clients to develop and hone specific strategic initiatives and execution plans.
 Most often, they are asked: